patterns-app/patterns-devkit/README.md

 ### Environment and metadata

-A snapflow `environment` tracks the snap graph, and acts as a registry for the `modules`, `runtimes`, and `storages` available to snaps.
+A snapflow `environment` tracks the function graph, and acts as a registry for the `modules`, `runtimes`, and `storages` available to functions.
 It is associated one-to-one with a single `metadata database`.
 The primary responsibility of the metadata database is to track which nodes have processed which DataBlocks, and the state of nodes.
 In this sense, the environment and its associated metadata database contain all the "state" of a snapflow project.
 If you delete the